Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 This repository contains instructions on how to get started with the [OPTIGA™ Trust M MTR Shield](https://www.infineon.com/optiga-trust-m-mtr-shield) together with the [PSoC62S2 Pioneer Kit](https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-43012) ( `CY8CKIT-062S2-43012`).
 The goal is to replicate a Matter Smart-Lock application.

 The PSoC6 board needs to be flashed with a specific software image.
 Then it will use the pre-provisioned Matter Development Credentials on the [OPTIGA&trade; Trust M MTR](https://www.infineon.com/optiga-trust-m-mtr) to attestate itself as a valid Matter Smart-Lock.
-The device can be added to your Smart-Home ecosystem via am Matter enabled Smart-Home hub and can then be controlled via your phone.
+The device can be added to your Smart-Home ecosystem via a Matter enabled Smart-Home hub and can then be controlled via your phone.
 If you "unlock" the Smart-Lock on the controller, the LED on the PSoC Board will turn off.

 You can find more information about the security chip on the product [web page](https://www.infineon.com/optiga-trust-m-mtr)